andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 "V&aelig;r s&aring; god"

-<h4 class="article-subheader">Bergen</h4>
+20 minutes later my compatriots are finally released from their temporary imprisonment with 2 hours time served under their belt.
+We share a round of hugs and I commiserate with Jill about the monsters that are Shannon & Michael, notorious plane sleepers who conked out the second the wheels left the tarmac.
+Jill suffered through the same planesomnia as I, but seems to be in much better spirits than I was when I arrived.

+"Where's the SAS check in"

+"Section 3 - I've had plenty of time to wander around the airport while y'all were in the customs line.
+I'm pretty much an expert on the Oslo Gardermoen domestic departures terminal"

+"Ok expert, we have a plane to catch"

+The entry to the security checkpoint is guarded by an automated glass gate that swings open when you scan your boarding pass.
+We waltz through the gate, plop our bags on the conveyor and breeze through the metal detector.
+Not once were we required to show ID during the whole process.
+Very trusting people, the Scandinavians.

-I'm restuffing my belongings into my knapsack post-security at Oslo Gardermoen Airport when Jill looks at the big board for our gate to Bergen.
+As I'm restuffing my belongings into my knapsack Jill peeks at the big board for our gate number to Bergen.

 "Oh, looks like our original flight was canceled"